LLM/PGDip Bar Training Course

 - A record of legal work experience or other law related activity during their studies.

 These criteria will be assessed by reference to answers on the applicants online application form and at an interview conducted by the BTC academic admissions team

 All prospective barristers must be able to demonstrate that their English language ability is at least equivalent to:

-- 7.5 in the IELTS academic test
+- 7.5 in the IELTS academic test (all sections)

 - Use correct and appropriate vocabulary, English grammar, spelling and punctuation in all communications